-Market and distribution developments Market developments
+Market and distribution developments

+Market developments

-Health insurance is a highly regulated market.
-The Dutch healthcare system distinguishes between two types of insurance products: basic health insurance coverage and supplementary coverage.
-All Dutch residents are obligated to have basic health insurance coverage.
-Basic coverage is the same across all insurers as coverage is mandated by the government.
-The number of customers that switches per calendar year has been relatively stable over the past four years, a little under 7%.
-In 2018 the number of customers that switched amounted to 6.7%.
+The health insurance market is a highly regulated market.
+All Dutch residents are obliged to have basic health insurance coverage.
+Basic coverage is the same across all insurers, since it is a statutory requirement.
+Although supplementary insurance coverage is not obligated, 84%1 of the market chose a form of supplementary health insurance in 2019.
+Health insurance contracts are taken out for a year at the time.
+At 6-7%, the percentage of customers that switch between health insurance providers per calendar year has been relatively stable over the past four years.
+In 2019, the percentage of customers that switched was 7%.

-The general trend of anti-selection also continued in 2018.
+The general trend to accept all persons by insurers continued in 2019.
 Consumers increasingly specifically select additional packages for the healthcare they expect to need.
-As a result, they choose smaller or no additional products.
+As a result, they choose less or no additional products.